Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

 \Cref{fig:macro_cartoon} shows how the neutrino fluid evolves without or with $\nu$SI in the burst-outflow case.
 With $\nu$SI, the neutrino ball expands homogeneously, with a near-constant density that decreases as it expands (bottom left). \emph{The scattering between neutrinos within the ball ends when expansion sufficiently dilutes the density.} We denote the radius of the ball when decoupling begins as $\ell_{\rm FS}$ (bottom center).
 At this stage, neutrinos go out in all directions (decoupling is almost instantaneous; see below).
 The ball then becomes a free-streaming shell with thickness $\sim \ell_{\rm FS}$, from which neutrinos ultimately move radially outward (bottom right). \emph{The critical impact of $\nu$SI on supernova neutrino emission is now clear:} they introduce a new length scale, $\ell_{\rm FS}$, that depends on the $\nu$SI strength and thus connects the macroscopic behavior of the fluid with the microphysics of $\nu\text{--}\nu$ scattering.
 The neutrino signal duration with strong $\nu$SI, $\sim \ell_{\rm FS}/c > \ell_0/c$ ($\ell_0 \sim c \cdot 10 \, \mathrm{s} \sim 10^5 R$), is significantly lengthened.
 In the wind-outflow case, the neutrino fluid would not be homogeneous nor would neutrinos move in all directions, hence this argument does not apply.

 In earlier work, the effects of $\nu$SI on supernova timing were debated, leading to a community consensus that this observable does not provide limits.
-Manohar~\cite{Manohar:1987ec} claimed that $\nu$SI hinder neutrinos from escaping the PNS, and that the signal duration would be given by the $\nu {\emph - }\nu$ diffusion time inside the PNS.
-In turn, Dicus \emph{et al.}~\cite{Dicus:1988jh} argued that a tightly coupled fluid expands no matter how strong self-interactions are, hence no limit could be obtained.
-However, in the burst-outflow case, the observed duration is set by the size of the neutrino ball at decoupling, which \emph{does depend on the $\nu$SI cross section}, as we compute next.
+Manohar~\cite{Manohar:1987ec} claimed that $\nu$SI hinder neutrinos from escaping the PNS, and that the signal duration would be given by the $\nu\text{--}\nu$ diffusion time inside the PNS.
+In turn, Dicus \emph{et al.}~\cite{Dicus:1988jh} argued that a tightly coupled fluid expands no matter how strong its self-interactions are, hence no limit could be obtained.
+However, for the burst outflow, the observed duration is set by the size of the neutrino ball at decoupling, which \emph{does depend on the $\nu$SI cross section}, as we compute next.
 This would lead to powerful new sensitivity.

-{\bf\emph{Sensitivity to $\boldsymbol{\nu}$SI Models.---}} Here we describe our approach to compute $\ell_\mathrm{FS}$, relate it to the $\nu$SI cross section, and constrain $\nu$SI models in the burst-outflow case.
+{\bf\emph{Sensitivity to $\boldsymbol{\nu}$SI Models.---}} Here we describe our approach (burst-outflow case) to compute $\ell_\mathrm{FS}$, relate it to the $\nu$SI cross section, and constrain $\nu$SI models.

 \Cref{fig:micro_cartoon} illustrates the microphysics.
 As we discuss above, scattering makes neutrinos move in all directions.
 Decoupling begins when $\tau$ is small, with $\tau=\tau(\ell)$ the $\nu$SI optical depth, as the number of scatterings a neutrino will undergo when traveling a distance $\ell$ is $\sim \tau^2$.
 We denote the optical depth at this stage as ${\tau_\mathrm{FS} \equiv \tau(\ell_\mathrm{FS})}$.
 For $\tau \lesssim \tau_\mathrm{FS}$, the ball becomes a shell.